Guide for PicManager: Image Uploader

 Automatic assignment

 After the upload is complete, if automatic assignment is selected, you'll be taken to a page with a grid displaying the matched products.
-Review the grid to ensure all images are correctly matched with their respective products:
+Review the grid to ensure all media are correctly matched with their respective products:

 Matching results during automatic assignment